A WORLD WITH LESS FRICTION

-Making the reusing of packaging and refilling more difficult..
+Making the reuse and refilling of packaging and more difficult.

 Invisible authentication features for enforcement and control:

-Counterfeiting is more challenging and brand owners and authorized agents may authenticate products and take corrective actions if necessary.
+These make counterfeiting more challenging and allow brand owners and authorized agents to authenticate products and take corrective actions if necessary.

-More sophisticated approaches are of course possible and, similar to the banknote industry, may increase the overall effectiveness.
-However, budgets constraints regularly hinder the execution of more sophisticated strategies.
+More sophisticated approaches are of course possible and, as in the banknote industry, may increase the overall effectiveness.
+However, budgetary constraints regularly hinder the execution of more sophisticated strategies.

-Legislative requirements for track and trace along the supply chain are not yet existing and for the moment we are not aware that there is any legislation in the pipe line.
+Legislative requirements for track and trace along the supply chain do not yet exist, and for the moment we are not aware that there is any legislation in the pipeline.
 This may change in the coming decade.
-We have seen an increasingly strong political lobby attempt to gain global control on national and international trade (of what?).
+We have seen an increasingly strong political lobby attempting to gain global control over national and international trade.

 All solutions for the lubricant field proposed by AlpVision are covert, which means that they do not have any visual impact on the design of the product.
-Depending on the container type, our solutions are either printed – AlpVision Cryptoglyph® – when used on labels, pouches, and seals, or exploits the inherent characteristics of the product surface – AlpVision Fingerprint – when used on plastic bottles and caps.
+Depending on the container type, our solutions either are printed – AlpVision Cryptoglyph® – when used on labels, pouches and seals, or exploit the inherent characteristics of the product surface – AlpVision Fingerprint – when used on plastic bottles and caps.

 Cryptoglyph® is a digital invisible marking that is applied to printed products by your current print suppliers with no visible design changes and without the use of special inks or other consumables.
-Product protection with a Cryptoglpyh® is done by adding distributed micro holes in the varnish layer or solid plain color layer, or by printing microdots on the other parts of the packaging.
-Cryptoglpyh® provides a high security and can be combined with traceability systems such as QR codes or bar codes.
+Product protection with a Cryptoglyph® is done by adding distributed micro-holes in the varnish layer or solid plain color layer, or by printing microdots on the other parts of the packaging.
+Cryptoglyph® provides high security and can be combined with traceability systems such as QR codes or bar codes.

 AlpVision Fingerprint® technology leverages the intrinsic microscopic surface irregularities found on products and uses these unique characteristics as the means of authentication.
-Depending on the manufacturing process these irregularities may repeat between different products (for instance for molded products).
-On top of smartphone based authentication, AlpVision Fingerprint provides a very high security against counterfeiting and seamlessly integrates with common track and trace systems.
+Depending on the manufacturing process, these irregularities may repeat between different products (for instance, for molded products).
+On top of smartphone-based authentication, AlpVision Fingerprint provides very high security against counterfeiting and seamlessly integrates with common track and trace systems.

 years of innovation